Fuerteventura holidays

 Designer buys

-Fuerteventura is a duty-free island, so it’s a great place to stock up on designer perfumes and watches.
+Fuerteventura’s a great place to stock up on duty-free perfumes and watches.
 You’ll find the best buys at the 30,000-square-foot Las Rotondas shopping centre in Puerto del Rosario.
-Alternatively, head to the Comerial Atlantico in Costa Caleta.
+Or, for more retail therapy, try the Comercial Atlantico in Costa Caleta, which has over 40 stores under its roof.

 Nightlife